Meet the Adult Psychiatric Access Line (APAL)

 Despite sizable investments at the state and federal level, Virginia’s capacity is constrained across the Commonwealth’s continuum of behavioral health care.

 All 133 Virginia localities are federally-designated Mental Health Professional Shortage Areas.1 This means that there are not enough specialized healthcare providers to meet patient demand for behavioral and mental health services.
-Virginia faces significant challenges in developing specialized solutions to reduce adverse health outcomes related to substance use disorders.
+Virginia faces significant challenges in developing specialized solutions to reduce adverse health outcomes related to behavioral health concerns.

-With the support and resources provided by HealthHaven Recovery and APAL, healthcare providers in primary care and emergency settings will have the tools and knowledge to effectively diagnose, prescribe, and support patients in navigating substance use concerns.
+With the support and resources provided APAL, healthcare providers in primary care and emergency settings will have the tools and knowledge to effectively diagnose, prescribe, and support patients in navigating behavioral health issues.
 APAL’s care model is based on two components:

-- Provider education opportunities on screening, diagnosis, management, and treatment of substance use disorders
+- Provider education opportunities on screening, diagnosis, management, and treatment of behavioral health concerns.

-- Access to consultation and care navigation via APAL’s regional hubs, which are comprised of addiction medicine specialists and psychiatrists, psychologists, social workers, prescribing providers, and care navigators.
+- Access to consultation and care navigation via APAL’s regional hubs, which are comprised of psychiatrists, addiction medicine specialists (18+), clinical pharmacists, licensed mental health professionals, and care navigators.

 1Virginia Health Care Foundation, 2024